 Safety and hygiene: one of the most important functional properties of any floor covering is the level of safety and hygiene a particular floor offers.
-This were manufactures like Flooring Systems play an important role by helping you to make the right choice and by producing a portfolio that leave you a choice as well as specific solutions.
-Non-slip vinyl and textile, floor that keep the dirt and moist outside, floors that are naturally biostatic or conductive flooring for special high-tech applications.
+This were manufactures like Flooring Systems play an important role by helping you to make the right choice and by producing a each of our collections we supply both NCS colour codes as well as light reflection data so that designers can easily mix and match between colours and materials.